snehal-shyamsukha/P4/README.md

-# TSN-P4
+#P4
-Documenting everything I've learnt about data plane programming with P4 and Time Sensitive Networks
+Data plane programming with P4 and exercises related to it.